 The basic tool supporting records management at UK is the State University Model Records Retention Schedule (Model Schedule, for short).
 It lists the different record series created and maintained by the University and denotes their proper retention period.
 Employees from throughout the University worked with the Kentucky Department for Libraries and Archives to develop the Model Schedule.
-It was approved by the State Archives and Records Commission in 2010 and is updated on a continual basis.
+It is approved by the State Archives and Records Commission quarterly and is updated on a continual basis.

 Information on how to use the model schedule and how to suggest changes is below.
 You can also read KDLA's Introduction to the State University Model Schedule (2010); this document discusses the background of the State University Model Schedule and provides a more in-depth description of the Model Schedule than provided in the Records Program Manual; portions of the "Introduction" are presented in a more up-to-date fashion in KDLA's publication Managing Government Records.

 if it is the "record" copy (when a record has multiple copies, one is designated as the official institutional copy, or record copy).
 This step is important, since record copies and departmental copies often have different retention periods.
 To determine this, consult procedural manuals, talk with supervisors, or contact other offices which maintain the same record Hint: if one office gives "approval" it frequently holds the record copy.

 B. Locate the record on the schedule.

 The Model Schedule may be searched online by entering terms in the window with the word "Find" at the top of the schedule.
 Be aware that the term used in your office to refer to a record may be different than that used in the Model Schedule.